Page Reviewed / Updated - Sept. 2019

 The Caregiver Child Exemption allows adult children to care for their parents at home as opposed to moving them into a Medicaid-funded assisted living residence or nursing home.
-It is a Medicaid-sanctioned method that enables the adult child to be compensated for their caregiving in the form of a transfer of the parent's home.
-The home would have otherwise have to be sold and the proceeds used to pay for nursing home / assisted living care.
+(As a side note, Medicaid will not pay for the room and board portion of assisted living.
+Rather, Medicaid will only pay for assisted living services and supports).
+This exemption is a Medicaid-sanctioned method that enables the adult child to be compensated for their caregiving in the form of a transfer of the parent's home.
+The home would otherwise have to be sold and the proceeds used to pay for nursing home / assisted living care.

 For the purposes of the Caregiver Child Exemption, a "child" is defined as either a biological or adopted child.
-They are considered eligible recipients of a home transfer if they have lived in the home and provided care for their aging parent for a period of two years.
-Other relatives, such as foster children, stepchildren grandchildren, nieces, nephews, son-in-laws and daughter-in-laws, are not eligible.
+They are considered eligible recipients of a home transfer if they have lived in the home and provided a level of care for their aging parent for a period of two years that enabled him / her to continue to live at home.
+Other relatives, such as foster children, stepchildren, grandchildren, nieces, nephews, son-in-laws and daughter-in-laws, are not eligible.

 For Medicaid's Caregiver Exception, a "home" is defined as the elderly individual’s main residence prior to relocating to a care facility.
 Summer homes and vacation homes do not qualify for this exception if they are not the individual’s primary residence.